kacpertopol/wallCal/README.md

 contains a description of the syntax togather with a couple of examples.

-Copy this file to `cal` and edit it for the scripts to work.
+I suggest copying this file to `cal` and making editing it to add your events.
+All the scripts described below need the file `cal` to be available.

 # bash scripts